orhun/git-cliff/website/docs/configuration/git.md

 - `{ pattern = "RFC(\\d+)", text = "ietf-rfc$1", href = "https://datatracker.ietf.org/doc/html/rfc$1"}`,
   - Extract mentions of IETF RFCs and generate URLs linking to them.
 It also rewrites the text as "ietf-rfc...".

-These extracted links can be used in the [template](/docs/templating/context) with `commits.links` variable.
+These extracted links can be used in the [template](/docs/templating/context) with `commit.links` variable.

 ### limit_commits